 • There are better vantage points from which to observe and photograph trains just west of Union Station.
 The Skywalk provides a fine view although the windows make photography difficult.
 There are outside vantage points with unobstructed views around the CN Tower.
 Both the Bathurst and Spadina road bridges provide excellent vantage points with spectacular views and have ample sidewalks.
-In addition to the scheduled VIA and GO trains, there are frequent positioning moves between Union Station and the passenger yards in Mimico as well as occasional G
+In addition to the scheduled VIA and GO trains, there are frequent positioning moves between Union Station and the passenger yards in Mimico as well as occasional CN freight trains using the High Line.